bazel-contrib/target-determinator/README.md

 Contributions are very welcome!

-We have an extensive integration testing suite in the `tests/integration` directory which is as its own README.
+We have an extensive integration testing suite in the `tests/integration` directory which has its own README.
+The test suite also runs against several other target determinator implementations which are pulled in as `http_archive`s, to test compatibility.
 Please make sure any contributions are covered by a test.

 When adding new dependencies to the Go code, please run `scripts/update-dependencies`.